-Post Title: 2x Research Fellows in Genome Stability and Human Disease
+Post Title: Postdoctoral Research Fellow

-School/department: School of Life Sciences / Genome Damage and Stability Centre
+School/department: School of Life Sciences / Genome Damage and Stability Centre Hours: full time or part time hours considered up to a maximum of 1 FTE.

-Hours: Full time

 Requests for flexible working options will be considered (subject to business need).